 In this submission, Vegan Australia attempts to show two things.
-First, that any agricultural system that uses animals (including live animal export) will cause suffering to those animals.
+First, that any agricultural system that uses animals (including including live animal export) will cause suffering to those animals.
 And second, that humans do not need to consume any animal products, as has been shown by extensive research in nutritional science.

 We also propose significant changes to the agricultural system (including live export) in Australia.
-We believe that these proposals are in the best interests of the individual animals and support the primary goal of the Proposed Conditions, which is to minimise the risk to sheep welfare.
+We believe that these proposals are in the best interests of the individual animals and support the primary objective of the standards, which is the health and welfare of animals who are to be exported live.